Latest Posts

 This conclusion seems ably rebutted by a paper entitled Statistical mechanics of colloids and Boltzmann’s definition of the entropy, by Robert H. Swendsen in 2006 in the American Journal of Physics.
 Swendsen’s argument centers on looking at whole milk – the kind you can buy in any supermarket or convenience store.

 While I must confess that even though I purchase whole milk regularly and was well aware that the term ‘homogenized’ attached to it, I never really bothered to understand just what was made homogeneous.
 The basic notion is that the homogenized milk is a colloid with tiny fat and protein globules (Swendsen states characteristic sizes of the fat globules of ~0.5 microns) separated in a water medium.
-Whole milk, which is 4% fat by volume, sports approximately $10^{12}$ such globules in a liter, which is sufficiently large to be treated statistically.
+Whole milk, which is 4

 There are two key assumptions that Swendsen makes at the core of his analysis of whole milk as a classical colloid: